 Frequently Asked Questions

-We accept students who are currently in the 6th through 12th grades (ages 12–18) during the 2019–2020 school year.
-We look at the grade students are finishing before their Adventure Treks trip, not the grade they’re entering after their trip.
-In other words, the grade students are in as of September 2019.
+We look at the grade students are finishing before their Adventure Treks trip, not the grade they’re entering after summer 2021.
+In other words, the grade students are in as of September 2020.
+Our trips are for students who are currently in the 6th through 12th grades (ages 12–18) during the 2020–2021 school year.

 Safety is our number one priority for our outdoor adventures.
-We make every decision regarding your child as if you were looking over our shoulder, but please understand that nothing is 100% safe.
+We make every decision regarding your child as if you were looking over our shoulder, but please understand that nothing is 100 percent safe.
 To build independence and ensure normal teenage development, we practice taking reasonable and appropriate risks, while doing everything possible to minimize those risks.
+Read more about our safety policy here.

 While we are an outdoor adventure program, we are not a hardcore wilderness camp.
 We spend time in both frontcountry and backcountry campsites throughout the trip.
 Frontcountry camping is like car camping; we’ll be in established campgrounds with our vans nearby, and we’ll typically have access to a fire pit, picnic tables, and bathrooms with flush toilets and running water.
 In frontcountry sites, we usually have cell phone service.
 Backcountry camping refers to more remote campsites, ones you can usually only reach by foot.
 Most of the places we camp are near water, like a river or lake, so that we have a water source for drinking, cleaning, and cooking.